-Homeless Veterans Reintegration Project (HVRP): WDVA provides an individually designed case management plan to help homeless Veterans find employment and offers assistance with housing, food, transportation, and employment support services.
-HVRP is a proven, successful program that gets homeless Veterans off the street and back to being productive members of society.
-WDVA provides HVRP-Urban services to Veterans in the Puget Sound Region of King, Pierce, Thurston, and Kitsap Counties.
-HVRP-Rural services are provided to ten counties in Eastern Washington.
+Homeless Veterans Reintegration Project (HVRP): HVRP is a proven, successful program that gets homeless Veterans off the street and back to being productive members of society.
+WDVA provides HVRP-Urban services to Veterans in the Puget Sound Region of King, Pierce, Thurston, Snohomish and Kitsap Counties.

 The HVRP offers a structured, individually designed case management plan to assist Veterans become employable and secure.

-Veterans Estate Management Program: WDVA acts as fiduciary/payee for Veterans and their Family members incapable of managing their own financial affairs.
-The program ensures basic needs such as housing, food, clothing and medical care are provided.
-The WDVA director is authorized to provide protective financial services to Veterans and beneficiaries deemed in need of assistance.
+Veterans Estate Management Program: The WDVA Veterans Estate Management Program offers protective payee services for Veterans and Family members who are incapable of managing their own financial affairs.
+By assuming custody of the individual's finances, the department ensures basic needs - such as housing, food, clothing and medical care - are provided.
 These services may include the following:

 - Fiduciary appointment by the U.S. Department of Veterans Affairs;